-4 Students must pass the Piano Proficiency Examination before receiving credit for the 4th semester of the piano requirement.
-Students must be enrolled continuously in the class until their piano requirement has been completed.
+4 Students must be enrolled continuously in the class until their piano requirement has been completed.
 Students who pass the Piano Proficiency Examination before the 4th semester of Piano Class are encouraged to continue keyboard study for a total of four semesters.